revmischa/asteryst/README.md

 Many prompt file paths are currently hard-coded.
 You'll probably want to make your sound files reflect these, or change them.

 You will need to create a config file, `asteryst.yml`.
 See `sample_asteryst.yml`

+Install dependencies. `cpanm -v --installdeps .` should do the trick.

 If you do actually wish to use this code, please drop us a line.
 There are pieces that will need filling in, since this was once a part of a larger codebase.